Distributed tree search: Alternatives

 Although DTS is currently one of the most widely used algorithms, many of its applications have alternatives to them which could potentially develop into more efficient, less resource-demanding solutions, were they more researched.

 One of the more controversial examples is Big-Data processing.
 In applications like Google Search Engine, Facebook, YouTube, search needs to be optimized to keep waiting time inside a reasonable window.
 This could be achieved through the plain use of DTS, but other algorithms are used in place (for example data-hashing in SQL databases), or in conjunction (Facebook's Haystack algorithm groups parallel tree-search, data-hashing and memory-ordering/sorting).

-One of the more important limits of DTS is the fact that it requires a tree as input.
-Trees are a sub-instance of a data structure known as Graphs, which means every Graph can be converted into a tree.
-Although there currently exists no better way to search through trees than Korf-Ferguson's algorithm, each task has different particularities and in most cases, there will exist more efficient data structures to represent the problem and solve it than through tree-search.
-And so there exist instances of tree structures with cycles that cannot possibly be faster than a graph-search on the same structure with the same processing power.

 Controversy

 There are few controversies around Korf-Ferguson's DTS algorithm, since it is recognized as very complete, but simple.
 It is very often used as a stepping stone for students to discover the fundamentals and key concepts of distributed problem-solving.

 The most important challenge to this algorithmic concept was an article by Kröll B, "Balanced Distributed Search Trees Do Not Exist", which does not attack the veracity or current efficiency of the algorithm, but rather the fact that DTS itself, no matter how many improvements are made to it (for example balancing the input tree before-hand), will never be able to reach optimal resolution-time.
 This opens a new view point: are too many resources used into the completion of DTS, which blocks new algorithms with higher efficiency-potential from getting researched and developed?
-Another limit of DTS is the fact that no matter how efficient the division, coordination and merging of the solutions is, it will always be limited by the material number or processors and their processing power.
+Another limit of DTS is the fact that no matter how efficient the division, coordination and merging of the solutions is, it will always be limited by the material number of processors and their processing power.